isaaczinda/hls/Reasoning.md

  * develop a better `fractionBits` function which works for large decimals. *This should use sig figs !!!*
  * add negative integer bits, so you can do something like . _ _ 0 0 1
  * check why Ac Types does `IntX / IntY = Int(X+Y)` when I think `IntX / IntY = IntX` is right.
+ * add list types: literals, indexing, ... this needs to be considered VERY carefully

+# Long-term TODO
+ * add some structure-like datatype which allows for case-statement pattern matching *